Division III. Generally Applicable Requirements/Standards

 16.30.050 Installation at developer’s expense.

 The installation of required improvements shall be at the developer’s expense except that the city may choose to participate in the cost of certain improvements in order to correct deficiencies in areas outside the development, or to provide capacity for future development in accordance with the capital facilities plan or general plan.
-Where off-site improvements, such as utility extensions, are constructed at the developer’s expense, provisions may be included in a development agreement for reimbursement by landowners whose property subsequently benefits from the improvements.
+Where off-site improvements, such as utility extensions, are constructed at the developer’s expense, provisions may be included in an agreement for reimbursement by landowners whose property subsequently benefits from the improvements.
 [Ord.
+O-06-2015 § 2 (Exh.
+A); Ord.
+O-07-2014 (Exh.
+A); Ord.
 O-07-2006 § 2 (Exh.
 1 § 6.5); Ord.
 O-23-2005 § 3 (Exh.
 1(2) § 6.5)].

-Completion of the improvements identified in a development agreement shall be guaranteed by one of the methods listed below.
-A separate guarantee shall be required for each phase of the development identified in the development agreement.
+Completion of the improvements identified in a notice of decision and approved plans shall be guaranteed by one of the methods listed below.
+A separate guarantee shall be required for each phase of the development.

 A. Bond.
-The developer may place an amount equal to 110 percent of the estimated cost of the required improvements in escrow or improvement bond, with that amount and the accumulated interest (for a cash escrow bond) being released only after the city has inspected and accepted the required improvements.
-A development agreement may provide for the phased release of portions of the funds of the bond as work proceeds, but at least 10 percent of the total shall be retained until all required improvements are installed, inspected, and accepted.
-If any required improvements are not completed as provided in the development agreement, the city shall use as much as necessary of the escrow account or improvement bond to complete those improvements, then return any remaining balance to the developer or bonding agency.
+The developer may place an amount equal to 110 percent of the estimated cost of the required infrastructure improvements in escrow or improvement bond, with that amount and the accumulated interest (for a cash escrow bond) being released only after the city has inspected and accepted the required improvements.
+The city council may approve a phased release of portions of the funds of the bond as work proceeds, but at least 10 percent of the total shall be retained until all required improvements are installed, inspected, and accepted.
+If any required improvements are not completed, the city shall use as much as necessary of the escrow account or improvement bond to complete those improvements, then return any remaining balance to the developer or bonding agency.

 B. City Attorney’s Approval.
 Each escrow agreement, improvement bond or other security shall be in a form approved by the city attorney.

 A. Each required improvement shall be warranted by the developer for both materials and workmanship for two years after their acceptance.
-Such a warranty provision shall be included in all development agreements.
 Enforcement of the warranty shall be assured by one of the following:

 1. Ten Percent Retention – Escrow.
 Retention of 10 percent of an escrow account established to comply with this title; or